chevah/geck/content/review.rst

   * It's harder to cherry pick code for backporting / supporting old releases.

-For person requesting a review
+For the person requesting a review
 ==============================

 * Once a task/ticket is done, it should be submitted for review.